DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 As lighting calmed down, the bewitching demon hero stood unhurt.
 But the look at her face became even more severe.
-Yet she wasn't looking at either Kay or Rinne.
+Yet she wasn't looking at either Kai or Rinne.
 Instead she was looking up in direction of ceiling that has been blown away by her fire.

 "Who is that?"